-On March 23, 2007, we sold our Aero® transceiver, AeroFONETM single-chip phone and power amplifier product lines (the "Aero product lines") to NXP B.V. and NXP Semiconductors France SAS (collectively "NXP") for \$285 million in cash, including \$14.3 million held in escrow, plus additional earn-out potential of up to an aggregate of \$65 million over the following three years.
+In March 2007, we sold our Aero® transceiver, AeroFONETM single-chip phone and power amplifier product lines (the "Aero product lines") to NXP B.V. and NXP Semiconductors France SAS (collectively "NXP").
 These products represented about one third of our quarterly revenue at the time of the divestiture.
-We view the divestiture as a strategic inflection point for us, enabling a sharper focus on our high-margin, mixed-signal business and improving our profitability and revenue growth potential.
-The research and development investments made during the past two years have driven the expansion of several key product lines, establishing the growth potential for this remaining mixed-signal business.

 We intend to selectively compete in wireless applications and have retained a substantial portion of our core RF intellectual property.
-However, our focus has moved to areas where the return on investment is commensurate with our business model targets.
-We believe this divestiture improved our ability to achieve our profitability targets.